erinxocon/javascript-react-challenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+# javascript-react-challenge
+This is the javascript interview challenge that Four Winds Interactive uses for new interviewees.
+This project has been bootstrapped with
+[Create React App](https://github.com/facebookincubator/create-react-app) as well as basic SCSS support.

+## create-react-app

 Below you will find some information on how to perform common tasks.<br>
 You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).